 Though it is outside the scope of our purposes here to fully detail all the similarities and differences, let’s take a look at a short list of the key points of both approaches and see how they compare.
 For each point, there is a short explanation of how each of the two camps views the issue.

 Focus on customer satisfaction.
 While both Six Sigma and Lean do focus heavily on satisfying customers, Six Sigma makes customers the primary driver for action.
 The premise is that without high levels of customer perceived “utility” and “value,” just reducing waste (a Lean focus) is not enough.

 Endless war on waste-enterprise-wide

-One of the appealing aspects of a Lean approach is focusing everyone on continuous elimination of wastes—indoctrinating “kaizen circles” as part of the culture.
+One of the appealing aspects of a Lean approach is focusing everyone on the continuous elimination of wastes—indoctrinating “kaizen circles” as part of the culture.
 Six Sigma tends to focus only on those opportunities that are customer focused and promise a large (and immediate) financial reward.